vmadalin/android-modular-architecture/README.md

 <img src="screenshots/demo/demo.gif" width="250" align="right" hspace="20">

-Kotlin Sample App is a sample project that presents modern, 2019 approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.
+Android Components Architecture in a Modular Word is a sample project that presents modern, 2020 approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.

 The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture that is modular, scalable, maintainable and testable.
 This application may look simple, but it